Topics Map > OS and Desktop Applications > Operating Systems > Windows

 The Default Programs feature in Windows 7, 8, and Vista allows you to set your default programs, file types, and autoplay settings.

-Windows 8 users type "Default Programs" in the metro screen.
+Windows 8 and 10 users type "Default Programs" in the metro screen.

 There are four options on the main Default Programs window:

 - Associate a file type or protocol with a program

 - Change AutoPlay settings

 Set your default programs

 This menu allows you to choose your defaults by program.